-The latest filings for Boxxer Limited have revealed a noticeable downturn in the promotional outfit’s financial position, with 2024 unaudited accounts showing a steep slide from modest stability to significant losses.
+The latest filings for Boxxer Limited have revealed a noticeable downturn in the promotional outfit’s financial position, with 2023-2024 submitted accounts showing a steep slide from modest stability to losses.

 Boxxer Limited Sees £2.74 Million Swing Into the Red

-According to the new data from Companies House, Boxxer Limited reported a sharp fall in net assets from a positive £1.02 million in 2023 to a negative £1.72 million in the financial year of 2024/25.
+According to the new data from Companies House, Boxxer Limited reported a sharp fall when comparing to previous submissions in net assets from a positive £1.02 million in 2023 to a negative £1.72 million in the financial year of 2023/24.
 The near £2.74 million swing is largely tied to a major hit to retained earnings, which dropped from £(179k) to £(2.92 million).
-The numbers suggest a sharp operational loss over the past year.
+This substantial shift into the red indicates a challenging period for the promoter, reflecting significant operational losses over the year.

 Liquidity and Debt Warning Signs

-Beyond the profit and loss picture, Boxxer’s liquidity also deteriorated:
+Beyond the profit and loss picture, Boxxer’s liquidity also deteriorated, reflecting the broader financial strain on the company:

 - Cash reserves fell from £2.55 million to £1.82 million.